Ex Astris Scientia

 Other Weapons

-Holographic weapons We see fully operational holographic weapons in VOY: "Night" and "Star Trek: First Contact", for instance.
+We see fully operational holographic weapons in VOY: "Night" and "Star Trek: First Contact", for instance.
 With the safety protocols of the holodeck offline, the holographic beam weapon in "Night" works just like a real phaser (or rather a "Captain Proton ray gun" in this case), and Picard's holographic machine gun behaves like a gun with real bullets which may even be used to kill Borg (see below).
 This suggests that the holodeck doesn't only reproduce the look, sound, smell and feel of objects, but synthesizes their functions in their entirety - a perfect simulation in every respect, including that a lethal beam or bullet is created that would be indistinguishable from the real thing.

-I don't think it is very plausible that the holodeck may create fully functional weapons in the first place, and only a safety protocol prevents them from being dangerous or lethal.
+I don't think it is very plausible that the holodeck may create fully functional weapons for entertainment purposes in the first place, and only a safety protocol prevents them from being dangerous or lethal.
 While we know that there are other fully operational holographic devices too (like the generator in TNG: "A Matter of Perspective" and the interface Barclay built in TNG: "The Nth Degree"), I wouldn't think that the same applies to possibly lethal weapons.
-I would much rather expect that the holodeck only simulates the effect a weapon or any other action has on a holographic target, but not on anyone or anything physical that is taken inside the holodeck.
+I would much rather expect that normally the holodeck only simulates the effect a weapon or any other action has on a holographic target, but not on anyone or anything physical that is taken inside the holodeck.
 For a battle simulation it would be useful to see these effects without doing any real damage, but no one in Starfleet would ever seriously consider to severely hurt or kill someone in a holodeck.
 Least of all, I would expect the holodeck to simulate a fictional weapon like the "Captain Proton ray gun" which is supposed to be only a prop in Star Trek, just like Star Trek phasers are in the real world.
-The same should apply to Picard's machine gun, or did he ever want to use them against real targets?
+The same should apply to Picard's machine gun, or did he ever plan to use them against real targets?

 Yet, in every encounter so far it took the Borg a couple of dead drones until they could adapt their shields when they were hit with beam weapons of rotating frequencies.
 Unless we presuppose the phasers were upgraded prior to each Borg attack, the Borg may not be able to access the existing countermeasures immediately.
 Perhaps the structure of the collective consciousness is sluggish in this respect.
 If we go with this explanation, we don't really notice differences in their reactions to weapons.